“Happy Valentine’s Day, my king” translates as “Bòn Fèt Sen Valanten, wa mwen” in Haitian Creole.

 I can help you translate English into Haitian Creole voice recording.

-Swans Paul, Haitian Creole Translator, (and a polyglot who speaks Haitian Creole, French, English, Brazilian-Portuguese, Spanish, and some Italian), born in Haiti and college-educated in the US.
-Over 9 years of experience in Haitian Creole translation, transcription, editing.
+Swans Paul, Haitian Creole Translator and Transcription Specialist, (and a polyglot who speaks Haitian Creole, French, English, Brazilian-Portuguese, Spanish, some Italian, learning Paraguayan Guarani and Mandarin), born in Haiti and college-educated in the US.
+Over 10 years of experience in Haitian Creole translation, transcription, editing, voice-over and teaching one-on-one Haitian Creole classes.
 Worked as a Haitian Creole translator in two movies: the Will Smith Movie: Emancipation; and “The Exorcist: Believer”.

 Related Posts